Vyodour/Vyodour/README.md

   <h2>Greetings 👋</h2>
   <h3>I'm Roja Fadilah</h3>
   <h3>Student & Developer</h3>
-<p>📚focused on continuous learning and technical exploration.
-Driven by a passion for mastering new tools and frameworks, I am proficient in leveraging diverse programming languages and specializing in creating scalable solutions across the backend and frontend.📚</p>
+<p>📚 Focused on continuous learning and technical exploration.
+Driven by a passion for mastering new tools and frameworks, I am proficient in leveraging diverse programming languages and specializing in creating scalable solutions across the backend and frontend.</p>
 </p>

 <hr>